Undergraduate Student Research Awards

 - have completed all the course requirements of at least the first year of university study (or two academic terms) of their bachelor's degree;

-- not have started a program of graduate studies in the natural sciences or engineering; and be engaged on a full-time basis in research and development activities in the natural sciences or engineering during the tenure of the award.
+- have not started a program of graduate studies in the natural sciences or engineering; and

 - Interested eligible students should contact the proposed supervisor or department at Simon Fraser University in which they would like to hold the award.

 - For NSERC USRA's, students must create an NSERC Online Account and complete the application for an Undergraduate Student Research Award Form 202 Part I.